Latch/openkit/documentation/partner_backend.md

 	* `scope`: List of scopes included in the token (same as the value provided in the HTTP request.
 	* `id_token`: Unused field.

-	In case of an error, the API will return an HTTP 500 and a status in the "error_description" field:
+	In case of an error, the API will return the following HTTP error codes and detailed information in the `error_description` field:

+	* HTTP 400
-	* `BAD_REQUEST`: Missing "email" parameter.
+		* `error="invalid_request"`: Missing or invalid parameter.

 			⇒ Check the API request to make sure all fields have been populated.
+More details about the error in the `error_description` field.

+	* HTTP 401
+		* `error="access_denied"`: missing or invalid credentials.

+			⇒ Check the request is using the correct value for `client_id` and `client_secret`.

+	* HTTP 403
-	* `UNAUTHORIZED_API`: Missing or invalid "audience" parameter.
+		* `"error": "invalid_grant"`: Missing or invalid grant parameters.

-		⇒ Check the API request to make sure the "audience" field has the right value.
+			⇒ Check the API request to make sure the "username", "otp", "audience", and "scope" fields have the right values.

-	* `UNAUTHORIZED`: Email account is not authorized or doesn't exist.
+		* `"error": "unauthorized_client"`: Missing or invalid grant type.

-		⇒ Check if the email has been configured in Manager Web.
+			⇒ Check the API request to make sure the "grant_type" field has the right value.

-	* `USER_ACCOUNT_NOT_ACTIVE`: Email account exists, but is not active.

-		⇒ Contact Latch Support to check the status of the user account.
+	* HTTP 500

-	* `INTERNAL_SERVER_ERROR`: There was an unexpected error.
+		* `error="internal_server_error"`: There was an unexpected error.

 			⇒ Contact Latch Support to help debug this issue.

 ### Partner-scoped tokens